-This time around the weather in Salt Lake couldn’t have been nicer, and delving into the pet friendly options did not disappoint.
-There are a bunch of pet friendly hotels in Salt Lake City to choose from, or you can do what we did … check into the RV Park that’s within walking distance of downtown.
-This was the perfect jumping off point to stroll the streets, peruse the parks, and tackle the trails that Salt Lake City has to offer.
+There are a bunch of pet friendly hotels in Salt Lake City to choose from.
+Or you can do what we did … check into the RV park that’s walking distance of downtown.
+It was the perfect jumping off point to experience all Salt Lake City has to offer.

 One of Utah’s most popular tourist destinations, Temple Square, is in the heart of downtown.
-The grounds and gardens around the temple are lovely – it’s a ideal place to plant yourself on a bench and enjoy the peacefulness that’s been cultivated in the center of this bustling city.
+This 10-acre complex is home to the Temple of The Church of Jesus Christ of Latter-day Saints, and the grounds and gardens are lovely.
+It’s an ideal place to plant yourself on a bench and enjoy the peacefulness that’s been carefully cultivated in the center of this bustling city.

-Cross the street to the east of the capitol and you’ll be looking down into City Creek Canyon, which was my favorite place in the city.
-Look for the path that drops down the steep canyon wall to the park below.
-Here you’ll find several memorials to Utah’s veterans, a replica of the Liberty Bell, hiking trails through the botanical garden, and, at the back of the park, an off leash trail along the creek where your pooch can have a romp.
+Cross the street to the east of the capitol and you’ll be looking down into City Creek Canyon.
+Follow the path that drops down the steep canyon wall and into the park below.
+This is one of the most popular parks in the city – for good reason!
+With memorials to Utah’s veterans, a replica of the Liberty Bell, and trails through the botanical garden, there’s something for everyone.

-When it’s time for a little retail therapy, head over to The Gateway, an outdoor shopping center with over 100 retailers and restaurants.
-There’s sure to be something for everyone!
-Some of the shops welcome the dog on leash inside – just be sure to ask first.
+When it’s time for a little retail therapy, head over to The Gateway.
+This outdoor shopping center has over 100 retailers and restaurants.
+Some of the shops even welcome leashed dogs inside – just be sure to ask first.

-Of course, no trip to Salt Lake would be complete without taking the 30 minute jaunt up to Park City.
-Even though we’d been there before, this cool little ski town is always entertaining and we wouldn’t miss a chance to visit.
+Of course, no trip to Salt Lake would be complete without taking the 30 minute drive up to Park City.
+This cool little ski town is always entertaining – anytime of the year!

-And, of course, getting your photo with Franz the Bear is an absolute must!
+And, of course, don’t forget to snap a photo with Franz the Bear!